asen/smg/docs/smg-config.md

         - 1                                                  # index in ref object vars list
 </pre>

+Note that a special use case of a view object can be to simply define an alias (another object id) for an existing object, possibly to simplify filtering and grouping of somehow related objects with unrelated IDs and labels.

 - to be able to graph a value calculated from the RRD object's values using [cdef\_vars](#cdef_vars).
 Here is an example definition of such an object which is referencing another object with 2 vars (not visible here) - one for varnish req/sec and the other for varnish cache hit/sec.
 The View object below defines a single cdef var(line) calculating its values by evaluating the cdef expression  (calculating cache hit % in this case) [explained below](#cdef_vars-cdef)

 <pre>